BFB Application Process & Criteria

-There are two application cycles a year – one in spring and one in fall.
-A new cycle begins the day after an application cycle closes, so applicants have several months to fill out the online application.
-After a brief review of the general business profile, the applicant will continue to the audit portion of the application, which asks questions about the business’s engineering, education, encouragement and evaluation efforts.
+Starting in Summer 2015, there are four application cycles a year.
+Applicants have 2-3 months to fill out and submit the online application.
+After a brief review of the general business profile, the applicant will continue to the audit portion of the application, which asks questions about the business’s engineering, education, encouragement and evaluation efforts. ("The Four E's")

 This comprehensive inquiry is designed to yield a holistic picture of an applicant business's work to promote bicycling both internally and externally.

 Most questions are multiple choice, but write-in fields can be used to provide more details.
 This comprehensive inquiry is designed to yield a holistic picture of an applicant’s work to promote bicycling.
-We refer to these sections as the Five E’s.
 Before the application is submitted, applicants can upload supplemental material like photos and other supporting materials that will be reviewed by the judging panel together with the application.

 To learn more about the application process, visit the Getting Started page.